i3t-tool/i3t/README.md

     - GUI/                  ImGui windows, dialogs, elements.
         - Elements
             - Dialogs/
             - Modals/
+            - Nodes/
             - Windows/
         - ImGui/            Implementation of ImGui backend.
-Test/                       Unit tests, copies structure of Source/ directory.
+Test/                       Unit tests, copies structure of the Source/ directory.
 ````

 ## Contributing
-Please make sure, that you include only source code and files needed for building or running the application
+Please make sure, that you include only source code and files needed for building
-(configuration, data) to version control.
+or running the application (configuration, data) to version control.

 ### Code style
 See [code style](Docs/developer-guide/code-style.md) for more information.